sEURch

 By using the button View PDF (opens the PDF directly) or View full text in the list of results you can directly go the full-text of many articles.
 For eBooks this button is called View eBook.
 You can also encounter the button Access Online.
 If you are outside the IP-ranges of the EUR and you haven't logged in during your browser session, you will first get the login screen of the EUR.

-Please note: sEURch doesn’t make a distinction between journal articles and newspaper articles.
+Please note: sEURch makes no distinction between journal articles and newspaper articles.
 In sEURch they are both ‘articles’.
 If you don’t want newspaper articles in your search results, you can mark the option ‘Peer Reviewed’ at the left side of the screen, to limit to peer reviewed articles only.

 Too many results?

 Use the refine options at the left side of the screen.
 You can limit the number of results by selecting a specific type of publications, like peer reviewed publications or ebooks.
 One filter is ‘Database’, this allows you to filter on database(s) in which the results are found.
-If you want to use your selection of filters for your following searches, you have to mark Keep selections for subsequent searches.
+If you want to use your selection of filters for your following searches, you have to mark Retain Filters.

-In the advanced search (the link is available under the search bar) you can perform a more specific search, for example for words in title or abstract and/or the name of the author.
+In the advanced search (the link is available in the grey bar) you can perform a more specific search, for example for words in title or abstract and/or the name of the author.

 You can also use indexes in the search bar: